Wright-Patterson Air Force Base in Greene County, Ohio — The American Midwest (Great Lakes)

 Erected by Dayton Aviation Heritage National Historical Park.

 Location.
-39° 47.713′ N, 84° 5.315′ W. Marker is in Wright-Patterson Air Force Base, Ohio, in Greene County.
+39° 47.713′ N, 84° 5.321′ W. Marker is in Wright-Patterson Air Force Base, Ohio, in Greene County.
 Marker can be reached from Memorial Road.
 Touch for map.
 The memorial center is off Kauffman Avenue, off South Broad Street (CR 444).
 Marker is at or near this postal address: 2380 Memorial Road, Dayton OH 45433, United States of America.
+Touch for directions.

 Other nearby markers.
-Cow Pasture to Flight School (a few steps from this marker); In Case of Floods ... (a few steps from this marker); Final Honors (about 400 feet away, measured in a direct line); Huffman Dam (about 600 feet away); Wright Field (approx. 0.8 miles away); Mormon Migration, Kirkland Camp / Facts About Kirkland Camp (approx. 0.9 miles away); The Belly Tank (approx. 1.3 miles away); American Air Forces in England, WWII (approx. 1.3 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Biplanes to Rocket Science (a few steps from this marker); In Case of Floods ...
+In Commemoration of the Courage, Perseverance and Achievement of Wilbur and Orville Wright (within shouting distance of this marker); Final Honors (about 400 feet away, measured in a direct line); Huffman Dam (about 600 feet away); Wright Field (approx. 0.8 miles away); Mormon Migration, Kirkland Camp / Facts About Kirkland Camp (approx. 0.9 miles away); The Belly Tank (approx. 1.3 miles away).
 Touch for a list and map of all markers in Wright-Patterson Air Force Base.